ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 _From left to right (2024): the Fremont library where I spent a lot of time writing papers and doing PhD apps, view of the Aurora bridge on the way to the office, the Ai2 logo in the office._
 {: style="text-align: center;"}

-I got lucky because of the people who took chances on me, that's why I developed a mantra over time: **people over projects, projects over publications.**
+I got lucky because of the people who took chances on me, which is why I developed a mantra over time: **people over projects, projects over publications.**
-I prioritize finding people whom I'm excited and energized to work with over specific projects&mdash; I believe that every topic is equally interesting given the right people.
+I prioritize finding people whom I'm excited and energized to work with over specific projects&mdash;I believe that every topic is equally interesting given the right people.
-During the four-year journey, I've met folks from different places such as in SEACrowd and Cohere Labs who were great collaborators and interested in the topics I care about.
+During the four-year journey, I've met folks from different places such as at SEACrowd and Cohere Labs who were great collaborators and were interested in the topics I care about.
-I also met people who are equally interested in Filipino NLP and I'm glad we made some projects together.
+I also met people who were equally interested in Filipino NLP and I'm glad we made some projects together.
 Everyone I worked with made me feel welcome, and I hope I can be that person to another aspiring researcher in the future.

 > I've developed a mantra over time: people over projects, projects over publications.